crrmacarse/crrmacarse/README.md

 ## Hi there 👋, I'm Christian.
 Nice to meet you 😁

 My name is Christian Ryan R. Macarse.
-A Computer Science graduate who is currently employed at XtendOps.
+A Computer Science graduate who is currently employed at XtendOps Philippines.
 Working as a Full Stack Developer and Dev Ops Engineer.
 I heavily contribute to project initialization and maintenance.
+I also love writing QA Automation scripts and Documentations.

 Check out my [portfolio](https://crrmacarse.github.io/) website.